 - 1. Consistency with Master Plan.
 The proposed amendment is in substantial compliance with the policies and action programs of the Master Plan. - 2.
 Compatible Land Uses.
 The proposed amendment will provide for land uses compatible with (existing or planned) adjacent land uses, and will not adversely impact the public health, safety or welfare. - 3.
-Response to Change Conditions.
-The proposed amendment responds to changed conditions or further studies that have occurred since the plan was adopted by the Board of County Commissioners, and the requested amendment represents a more desirable utilization of land. - 4.
+Response to Changed Conditions.
+The proposed amendment identifies and responds to changed conditions or further studies that have occurred since the plan was adopted by the Board of County Commissioners, and the requested amendment represents a more desirable utilization of land. - 4.
 Availability of Facilities.
 There are or are planned to be adequate transportation, recreation, utility, and other facilities to accommodate the uses and densities permitted by the proposed Master Plan designation. - 5.
 Desired Pattern of Growth.
-The proposed amendment will promote the desired pattern for the orderly physical growth of the County and guides development of the County based on the projected population growth with the least amount of natural resource impairment and the efficient expenditure of funds for public services. - 6.
-Effect on a Military Installation.
-The proposed amendment will not affect the location, purpose and mission of the military installation.
+The proposed amendment will promote the desired pattern for the orderly physical growth of the County and guides development of the County based on the projected population growth with the least amount of natural resource.
+And;